JaWetter/gw2-build-bank/README.md

 # Installation

-1. Download the release and unzip it to the desired location.
+1. Download the [Release](https://github.com/MissJazy/gw2-build-bank/releases) and unzip it to the desired location.
 2. Launch the program using the "Build Bank.exe" file.

 # Uninstalling

 1. Delete the unzipped folder
 2. Go to Documents and delete "Builds.db"